 If you’re new to doing a cat eye, it’s best to start from the outside.
 Make your wind, and bring the eyeliner back onto your lid.
 This is easier than starting in the corner of your eye and hoping for the best.

 4. Clean up with cotton swabs

-No one gets the perfect eyeliner every time and I mean no one.
-Pick up some cotton swabs and makeup remover to clean up mistakes.
+No one gets the perfect eyeliner every time, and I mean no one.
+Pick up some cotton swabs and makeup removers to clean up mistakes.

 5. Cover mistakes with concealer

 One of the worse things is when your smokey eye is done, and you totally fail at your eyeliner.
 You don’t want to redo your entire eyeshadow look.
 Instead, touch it up with a concealer, and then only re-do a tiny pinch of your eyeshadow.

 6. Use setting powder to seal in your look

 If you don’t have a transfer-free eyeliner, it can be tempting to forget about it for the day, but don’t.
 Instead, seal your look with some setting powder and a fluffy brush.
 Dust it over your eyelids after your eyeliner dries for a liner that lasts.

 7. Don’t forget eye primer